ros2/rclc/rclc_parameter/README.md

 - Custom options:

   The following options can be configured:
-  - notify_changed_over_dds: Publish parameters events to other ROS 2 nodes as well.
+  - notify_changed_over_dds: Publish parameter events to other ROS 2 nodes as well.
   - max_params: Maximum number of parameters allowed on the `rclc_parameter_server_t` object.
-  - allow_undeclared_parameters: Allows creation of parameters from external parameters clients.
+  - allow_undeclared_parameters: Allows creation of parameters from external parameter clients.
 A new parameter will be created if a `set` operation is requested on a non-existing parameter.
   - low_mem_mode: Reduces the memory used by the parameter server, functionality constrains are applied.

     ```c